 While local and state regulations likely make CBD from a dispensary safe, all the experts Rolling Stone spoke with stressed the importance of being an educated consumer and doing research about the company behind any CBD product.
 It’s not enough to just read the ingredients and confirm that what you’re buying is “lab tested,” you’re going to want to look into the company.
 Do they make a range of CBD products?
 Are they carried in most of the reputable places that sell CBD oil in your area?
 The more restrictive the cannabis/CBD regulations are in your area, the more investigative work you’re going to want to do.

 The issues of quality and consistency are near and dear to everyone here at Synchronicity and something you will hear us talk about at length.
 Not only have we spent decades refining the genetics of our plants to maximize CBD yield while minimizing THC, but we also own the entire supply chain which allows us to assure quality at every stage of production.
 From seed to finished product, all of our cultivation and manufacturing processes are done in strict accordance with sustainable farming practices.

 Interested in learning how to be a more educated CBD consumer?
-Read our Buying Guide to CBD Oil to ensure you are asking the right questions and purchasing the highest quality CBD product.
+Read our blog and articles to ensure you are asking the right questions and purchasing the highest quality CBD product.